 Annual TU Delft PowerWeb Institute Conference | June 20, 2022 | TU Delft X

 This year’s annual conference was successfully organized by the faculty of Industrial Design and Engineering.
-It focused on the role research and industry can take in bridging the societal and technical aspects of the energy transition: in other words, how can we ensure the people and organizations affected by the energy transition and/or who use the technology be more involved in the decision making process?
+This year's edition focused on the role research and industry can take in bridging the societal and technical aspects of the energy transition: in other words, how can we ensure the people and organizations affected by the energy transition and/or who use the technology be more involved in the decision making process?
 And how can we ensure the technology reflects the needs of the people who use it?

-The session “Exploring the Social and Technical Challenges of the Energy Grid in Amsterdam South-East” gave the audience insight into the project objectives and the technical and social challenges we encounter while designing the LIFE platform.
-During an interactive panel discussion people asked us about our approach on various topics such as the role of energy poverty in our research, targets for participation and the estimated value of the platform for the local community
+The session ‘Exploring the Social and Technical Challenges of the Energy Grid in Amsterdam South-East’ gave the audience insight into the project objectives and the technical and social challenges we encounter while designing the LIFE platform.
+During an interactive panel discussion people asked about the panel’s approach on various topics such as the role of energy poverty in our research, targets for participation and the estimated value of the platform for the local community.

-Jacky Bourgeois: In the ‘Energizing with data workshop’, we had a technical audience who took up the challenge of discussing energy and sustainability in the school context.
-Everyone actively engaged in getting into the shoes of 15-year-old children, the new citizens, (future) ambassadors, makers, and decision-makers.
+In the ‘Energising with data workshop’, the technical audience took up the challenge of discussing energy and sustainability in the school context.
+Everyone actively engaged in getting into the shoes of 15-year-old children, who are the new citizens, (future) ambassadors, makers, and decision-makers.
 We reflected on the challenge of engaging teenagers in the energy challenges through data: a new source of information to rely on, a new source of information to be critical with (not blindly trusting often noisy and incomplete sensor data).
-How does this view of the building contrast with the inhabitant's feelings and perception, and distention within the inhabitants (e.g. children in the classroom).
+We asked: how does this view of the building contrast with the inhabitant's feelings and perception, and distention within the inhabitants (e.g. children in the classroom)?
 Energy literacy also comes with data literacy.
 Data can reveal how small an impact an individual action can bring in contrast with the (high) effort, which can also discourage and backfire (people jumping to the conclusion that what they do can’t change anything).